apache/arrow-site/_posts/2022-10-05-arrow-parquet-encoding-part-1.md

 ## Next up: Nested and Hierarchical Data

-Armed with the foundational understanding of how Arrow and Parquet store nullability / definition differently we are ready to move on to more complex nested types, which you can read about in our upcoming blog post on the topic <!-- I propose to update this text with a link when when we have published the next blog -->.
+Armed with the foundational understanding of how Arrow and Parquet store nullability / definition differently we are ready to move on to more complex nested types, which you can read about in our [next blog post on the topic](https://arrow.apache.org/blog/2022/10/08/arrow-parquet-encoding-part-2/).